Helmlab: A Two-Space Family of Analytical, Data-Driven Color Spaces for UI Design Systems: Limitations and Future Work

+\item \textbf{GenSpace sRGB round-trip.} GenSpace's sRGB round-trip is $\sim 5.6\!\times\!10^{-8}$, six orders of magnitude looser than MetricSpace's.
+This is below the visual threshold and matches OKLab's worst-case round-trip in the same regions, but it is looser than the other GenSpace round-trips (P3, Rec.\,2020 are at machine epsilon).
+The cause is the L-gated enrichment Newton inversion in the blue band; an analytic inverse for the enrichment is open work. \end{enumerate}

-The open-source release includes a second, generation-optimized space (\textsc{GenSpace}) with shared $\gamma\!=\!\tfrac{1}{3}$ and no enrichment stages, which trades distance accuracy for faster, invertible gradient and palette generation.
-For future work, we plan to train the surround parameter on paired light/dark viewing data and to expand the training set with targeted human feedback using the bidirectional optimization framework that is already in the codebase.
+For future work, we plan to train the surround parameters on paired light/dark viewing data, to add an analytic enrichment inverse for GenSpace, and to expand the training set with targeted human feedback using the bidirectional optimisation framework already present in the codebase.